Part 2: Calibration & Imaging of J1849+3024

 box='xxx,xxx,xxx,xxx')['max'][0]

-print('Peak %6.3f, rms %6.3f, S/N %6.0f' % (peak, rms, peak/rms))
+print('Peak %6.3f Jy/beam, rms %6.3f Jy/beam, S/N %6.0f' % (peak, rms, peak/rms))

 • If you are happy with your boxes then run step 2.

-The plot below illustrates an example of suitable boxes for an image size of 640x640 pixels and 0.24 mas cell size.
-These boxes produced a peak brightness, $S_p = 1.269\,\mathrm{Jy\,beam^{-1}}$, a rms noise of $\sigma = 0.033\,\mathrm{Jy\,beam^{-1}}$ and so a signal-to-noise, $\mathrm{S/N} \sim 38 $.
-You should have values close to this.
-If you do not, then you may not have cleaned deeply enough.
+The plot below illustrates an example of suitable boxes for an image size of $640\times640$ pixels with a cell size of 0.24 milliarcseconds.
+These boxes produced a peak brightness of $S_\mathrm{p} = 1.269\,\mathrm{Jy\,beam^{-1}}$ and an rms noise of $\sigma = 0.033\,\mathrm{Jy\,beam^{-1}}$, resulting in a signal-to-noise ratio of $\mathrm{S/N} \approx 38$.
+You should aim for values close to this.
+If your results diverge, you may not have cleaned deeply enough.

 4. Correct residual delay & phase errors